Table of Contents

 The theme for this year’s World Press Freedom Day is “Shaping a Future of Rights: Freedom of expression as a driver for all other human rights,” which highlights the many ways in which Journnalistic right is threatened by surveillance and digitally-mediated attacks, as well as the implications for public faith in digital communications.

 Surveillance and hacking are compromising journalism, according to the latest UNESCO World Trends Report Insights discussion paper “Threats that Silence: Trends in Journalists’ Safety.”
 Surveillance has the potential to expose information gathered by journalists, including information obtained from whistleblowers, and it violates the principle of source protection, which is universally recognized as a precondition for media freedom and is enshrined in UN Resolutions.
 Surveillance may endanger journalists’ safety by exposing sensitive personal information that could be used for arbitrary judicial harassment or attack.

 There is a rising global drive for more transparency in how Internet businesses use people’ data, how that data is used to create prediction models and artificial intelligence, and how it is used to spread misinformation and hatred.
 The Windhoek+30 Declaration emphasized this, urging technology companies to “act to maintain openness in regard to their human and automated processes.”

 World Press Freedom Day: History

 World Press Freedom Day was proclaimed by the UN General Assembly in December 1993, following the recommendation of UNESCO’s General Conference.
-Since then, 3 May, the anniversary of the Declaration of Windhoek is celebrated worldwide as World Press Freedom Day.
+Since then, 3 May, the anniversary of theis celebrated worldwide as World Press Freedom Day.

 May 3 acts as a reminder to governments of the need to respect their commitment to press freedom.
 It is also a day of reflection among media professionals about issues of press freedom and professional ethics.
 It is an opportunity to: